 Volunteers are the cornerstone of our organization and are vital to raising awareness in the communities in which they live and work.
-Our team is made up of volunteers throughout the country who give their time and expertise to help support the fight against Lewy body dementias.
-The 1.4 million people in the U.S. who are living with LBD need your help!
+Our team is composed of volunteers throughout the country who give their time and expertise to help support those affected by Lewy body dementias.

 For more information on how to become an LBDA volunteer, contact us by email at firstname.lastname@example.org.

 LBD affects an estimated 1.4 million people living in the U.S. LBD is often misdiagnosed as a psychiatric disorder or another form of dementia.
 Most of these people have partners, family, friends and other loved ones whose lives are also impacted by this disease.
 You can help.

 Community Fundraising Event Organizer